Nelchois/TIL/README.md

     Thank you for reading.

 ### 2.Current situation
-    Now, I practice about how to crawl the web site.
+    Now is april, I practice about how to crawl the web site.
     It's pretty tough one, so I should solve more questions.